donkirkby/react-gh-pages/docs/react-demo/index.md

 ---
 title: React Demo
 layout: react
-is_react: True
+react_app: App
 ---

 This is the markdown content for the React demo.

+    # This is a code block.
+    # It doesn't get changed by the Javascript.
+    console.log('Hello, World!');

-It has two paragraphs, and is deployed with a React app below.
+It has two paragraphs plus a code block, and is deployed with a React app below.
+The [other] page demonstrates a different React app.

+[other]: other.md